bsulman/REDOX-PFLOTRAN/ELM-alquimia-PFLOTRAN guide.md

 4. Once simulation is finished, plot ten years of output (in this case, 1880-1889).
 Depends on an anaconda environment "myanaconda3" having been set up following the REDOX-PFLOTRAN installation instructions:

-        cd $BASEDIR/REDOX-PFLOTRAN
+        cd $HOME/ELM-alquimia/REDOX-PFLOTRAN
-        module load anaconda3
-        conda activate myanaconda3
+        conda activate myconda
         python plot_ELM_alquimia_result.py /lustre/or-scratch/cades-ccsi/$USER/test_alquimia_US-PHM_ICB20TRCNRDCTCBC/run/test_alquimia*.h0.188?-02-01-00000.nc

-    This script plots several figures on the screen so you will need to be logged into CADES with X-11 forwarding turnedon (`ssh -X` ...).
+    This script plots several figures on the screen so you will need to be logged into CADES with X-11 forwarding turned on (`ssh -X` ...).
     Figures:
     * **Carbon time series**: Upper panel shows total vegetation, litter, and soil organic matter pools.
 Lower panel shows soil surface CO<sub>2</sub> flux which is calculated from the actual equilibration of surface soil CO<sub>2</sub> concentration with the atmosphere boundary condition.
     * **Time step**: This figure shows the actual time step lengths (in seconds) that the chemistry solver used.
 The chemistry solver starts at the ELM time step (3600 s) and cuts the length in half if the chemistry fails to reach a valid solution or the gas transport seems too fast for the time step length.
 Shorter chemistry time steps make the model run slower because it is solving the chemistry more times per ELM time step.
     * **Water and oxygen**: Heat map time series (time vs. depth) and profiles of soil water content, oxygen concentration, DOC concentration, and DIC concentration.
 The solid, dashed, and dotted lines on the heat maps correspond with the individual profiles on the profile plots.
     * **Redox**: Heat map time series and profiles for dissolved Fe(II), Fe oxide minerals, sulfate, sulfide, and pH.
     * **Carbon**: Heat map time series and profiles for total soil carbon, DOC, and methane with depth.
+    * **Hydro**: Surface water depth, porewater salinity, drainage, and lateral flow